zhimin-z/awesome-awesome-artificial-intelligence/README.md

 Also, a listed repository should be excluded if:

 * It is a public archive.
-* It is not written in English.
+* It is written in non-English.
 * It is not popular enough (< 400 stars).
 * It is not actively maintained (> 1 year).